section-engineering-education/engineering-education/articles/tableau-vs-power-bi/index.md

 Business intelligence software is a top priority item in the toolkit of almost every business team.
 This is due to the significance of the tool in data collection, storage, and visualization.
 Analysis from BI tools is used to make strategic business decisions.
 But before running a project, you have to ensure that you use the right business intelligence product.

 This article intends to compare the two most commonly used data visualizations tools: Tableau and Power BI.
+The comparison will concentrate on four broad parameters.
+These are integration, data visualization and dashboard, analytics, as well as data sources and connectivity.

 ### An Overview of Tableau